Donations and open source teams

 Freshness Warning

-This article is over 8 years old.
-It's possible that the information you read below isn't current.
+This blog post is over 19 years old.
+It's possible that the information you read below isn't current and the links no longer work.

 Many open source projects accept donations as a way of funding their development efforts and I’m wondering how these donations are typically distributed among team members.
 Currently the donations for Zempt have covered paying the bills (like hosting and domain registration) and have been split between Bill and myself.
 But as the project grows and we add other team members I realize that I have no idea what I should do with the donations.